Harry Potter Studio Tour Tokyo Worth It? Tokyo vs London and How Long You Really Need

 Harajuku to Shibuya Walking Route via Cat Street: 20 Minutes or Half-Day?

 If you are planning a trip to Tokyo, you have probably noticed that Harajuku and Shibuya are right next to each other on the map.
 So, can you walk from Harajuku to Shibuya instead of taking the train?
-Yes, and for most visitors, it is one of the best short walks in Tokyo.
-The direct … Read more
+Yes.
+For most visitors, it is one of the best short walks in Tokyo.
+The direct walk … Read more

-How Much Time Do You Need in Asakusa?
-For most first-time visitors, 3 to 4 hours is enough for a satisfying Asakusa half day itinerary.
-That gives you time to see Kaminarimon Gate, walk Nakamise Shopping Street, visit Senso-ji Temple and Asakusa Shrine, eat lunch nearby, and finish with Tokyo Skytree views from the Sumida … Read more
+Only have half a day for Asakusa?
+Here is exactly how to spend it.
+Quick Answer: With 3 to 4 hours, you can comfortably see Kaminarimon Gate, walk Nakamise Shopping Street, visit Senso-ji Temple and Asakusa Shrine, eat lunch nearby, and photograph Tokyo Skytree from the Sumida River.
+Start around 9:00 AM for lighter crowds. … Read more